magic-research/vector_quantization/README.md

 - [VQ-KD](configs/vqkd/README.md)
 - [Cluster](configs/cluster/README.md)

 The VQ-KD and Cluster tokenizers leverage pretrained models such as CLIP, delivering superior results compared to traditional tokenizers.
-The following sections provice detailed instructions for training and evaluating these tokenizers.
+The following sections provice detailed instructions for training and validating these tokenizers.

 ## Preparation